BueniaDev/libmbGB/README.md

 # Building libmbGB

-libmbGB does not rely on any additional libraries as dependencies.
-However, it does require a C++11 compiler and CMake.
+libmbGB does not rely on any additional libraries as hard dependencies.
+However, it does require a C++11 compiler and CMake, as well as SDL2 for the optional SDL2 audio backend.

 ## Building on OSX & Linux: